talltechy/scripts_snippets/auto-update.md

 ## Overview

 The `auto-update.sh` script is designed to automate the process of updating and upgrading packages on an Alpine Linux system.
 It includes error handling, logging, and email notifications to ensure that each step is completed successfully and to provide detailed information about the process.
 The script also checks if it is running on Alpine Linux and exits if it is not.
+Additionally, the script can auto-generate the `.env` file if it doesn't exist and defaults to sending an email to the root user locally if no email is configured.

 ## Usage